CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/13. hyprland/instructions.md

 For me, this prints out the keycode `rs` and the variant that i want `latin`, so for me i would input `kb_layout = rs` & `kb_variant = latin` into `~.config/hypr/config/input.conf` to apply it.
 ### Third
 Place whichever component in here that you are going to use into `~.config/` and give the configs a read-through to familiarize yourself, __ESPECIALLY__ `input.conf` and, if you use multiple monitors, `window_and_layer_rules.conf`.
 If your GPU is not nVidia, make sure to also remove the last two lines in `environment_variables.conf`.

+If you don't want to theme things yourself, copy the theme related things at the top and in `qt5ct.conf` & `qt6ct.conf` change the paths to your username.
 ### Fourth
 If you use chromium-based browsers with `kwallet`, consider either not using kwallet or making your browser launch with the (__FIRST EXPORT PASSWORDS!__):
 ```sh